Nimosteve88/ES-synth-starter/readmeFolder/Features.md

   - **Envelope:** Instead of decaying, a rising envelope function (such as an exponential approach to a ceiling) is applied so that the note starts soft and grows to its full amplitude.
     *Formula example:* `env = 1 - exp(-k * elapsedTime)` where `k` controls the speed of rise.
   - **Pitch Factor:** A secondary modulation factor adjusts the pitch over time, defined by a custom function (`getRisePitchFactor`) to create evolving tonal characteristics.
 This mode does not remove notes quickly since the envelope is expected to reach its peak value and sustain the tone.

+Additional techniques, such as envelope shaping, pitch modulation, and randomization, can allow more expressive and dynamic sounds, enabling the synthesizer to emulate acoustic instruments, create evolving textures, or generate percussive noise effects.

 ## 2.2 Polyphony Implementation

-In our implementation (main.cpp), polyphony is achieved by maintaining a pool of active voices that can overlap.
-When a key is pressed, the system allocates a voice from the available pool and assigns it the corresponding note parameters, including waveform type, frequency, and envelope settings.
-The code manages voice allocation dynamically, allowing for multiple simultaneous notes.
-When the note's envelope decays past a threshold or the key is released, the corresponding voice is deactivated and returned to the pool.
-Additionally, if the number of simultaneous note requests exceeds the available voices, a simple voice-stealing strategy is employed to ensure continuous sound generation without interruption.
+In our implementation (main.cpp), polyphony is achieved by maintaining a pool of active voices that can overlap, allowing multiple notes to be played simultaneously.
+Each active note is represented by a structure that tracks its step size (frequency), phase accumulator, and elapsed time.
+The system maintains a fixed-size array 'activeNotes[MAX_POLYPHONY]' to store these active voices, ensuring that no more than 'MAX_POLYPHONY' notes can sound at once.
 ```
 struct ActiveNote {
     uint32_t stepSize;